 Support for partners

-Sharing a life with someone who has a mental health condition can be challenging.
-There might be some confusion about what is happening to the person you love.
-You may find your roles in the relationship changing.
-You may need to learn new skills, including deeper personal and emotional skills.
-Or, there could be grieving due to experiencing unexpected changes in the relationship.
+Sharing your life with someone who has a mental health condition or other health condition can be challenging and confusing.
+Your roles in the relationship might change and you may need to learn new skills, including deeper personal and emotional skills.
+There could even be grieving due to unexpected changes in the relationship.

 A closer look

 INTIMATE PARTNER VIOLENCE (IPV) CAN DAMAGE YOUR MENTAL HEALTH

 In Australia, around 1 in 5 women and 1 in 20 men have experienced violence at the hands of an intimate partner.
 It’s important to look out for typical signs such as coercive, controlling behaviour, threats, and emotional abuse within your relationship, and to seek counselling if you are unsure.
 Half of the people who experience IPV develop serious mental health issues such as anxiety, depression and suicidal thoughts.
 Read more on our domestic violence page.
 (Source 1) (Source 2) (Source 3)